mixmint/opnsense-captive-portal-template/README.md

   - Highlights and explains all key elements, including username/password fields, login/logout buttons, the "accept rules" checkbox, and language selector
   - Fully keyboard-navigable: use arrow keys to move between steps, Enter/Space to confirm, Esc to exit
   - Dynamically adapts to the selected portal language
   - Adds visual focus indicators to help users see which element is currently highlighted
+- `a11y_helper_breakpoint` - specifies the minimum viewport width (in pixels) at which the Accessibility Tour Guide trigger is displayed.
+On smaller screens (e.g., smartphones), the trigger is automatically hidden to avoid UI clutter
 - `a11y_factor` – contrast adjustment factor for `a11y_contrast` - higher values = greater contrast increase
 - `a11y_treshhold` – contrast threshold – specifies the minimum contrast required between the background and text colors.
 If the current contrast is below this value, it is automatically adjusted.